We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 You may start your personal statement with a heart-wrenching story about how you watched your beloved pet die of the wrong diagnosis.
-Then, for your conclusion, you can call back on this story and state how this event fuels you to pursue the veterinary practice.
+Then, for your conclusion, you can call back on this story and state how this event fuels you to pursue veterinary practice.

 The bookend strategy is a clean and efficient way how to end your personal statement.

 Ask Help From Your Family And Friends